ISISComputingGroup/ibex_developers_manual/Reflectometers.md

     - In the end it doesn't really matter but they are measured along their length.
 1. Room coordinates are these ok as we defined them?
     - Maybe, they should be the same as Mantid default.

+### Unanswered

+1. Currently, the theta readback displays the angle to the detector but if the detector is set to be above the beam the readback is still to the detector and so the theta sp and readback do not agree.
+What should we do:
+    1. Don't allow displacement relative to the beam to be set on components which interface with Theta
+    1. Use the difference between the beam intercept and the position for the setpoint and add this to the read back position
+    1. Do nothing this is the correct behaviour and is telling the instrument scientist they are not measuring what they think they are